 We are interested in finding clusters ("communities") in networks of linked data, such as citation networks or web pages.
-Hierarchical clustering for networks is reviewed and an algorithmic improvement that leads to a significant performance increase is introduced.

-Our main focus is on the development of partitioning clustering algorithms that can deal with data represented only by link information (e.g., documents represented only by their citations) and the development of an EM algorithm for such data.
+At first hierarchical clustering for networks is reviewed.
+Our main focus is on the development of partitioning clustering algorithms that can deal with data represented only by link information (e.g., documents represented onlyby their citations) and the development of an EM algorithm for such data.
 A desirable property of clustering is stability; that is, small changes to the data should not lead to dramatically different clusterings.
 In our experiments with citation data we compare the hierarchical and partitioning clustering algorithms in terms of efficiency, stability and intra-cluster similarity.